 I will surely cut off your hands and your feet on opposite sides; then I will surely crucify you all.”

-If this verse is taken in isolation, then one would surely find a problem because history tells us that the punishment of crucifixion (by hanging on the cross) started centuries later.
+If this verse is taken in isolation, then one would surely find a problem because one view of history informs us that the punishment of crucifixion (by hanging on the cross) started centuries later.
 However, when the story is repeated, we find the following:

 So I will surely cut off your hands and your feet on opposite sides, and I will crucify you on the trunks of palm trees…

 Please note that the Arabic words in both the verses are the same (i.e. salaba) except for the additional words “on the trunks of palm trees” in the second verse above.
 Therefore, since the original words do not alter in the repeated verse, we find that there is no contradiction and only the second verse included more details.
 The threat of punishment was not on the cross but on trunks of palm trees.
 The repetition style of the Qur’an clarifies several questions that the reader may have.